‘Shark Tank’ Star Daymond John Opens Up About Cancer Diagnosis

 Shark Tank star Daymond John revealed today on Good Morning America that he was diagnosed with Stage 2 thyroid cancer earlier this year.

 During a thorough physical (called an executive physical usually administered to high-profile executives and other similarly situated individuals) in March, doctors found a small nodule on his thyroid.
-A biopsy suggested that it might or might not be cancerous, which turned out to be the case after it was tested post-surgery.
+A biopsy suggested that it might or might not be cancerous, which turned out to be cancerous after it was tested post-surgery.

 John said that there were no symptoms that would have indicated a problem with his thyroid, but he went ahead with the surgery in April.
 He also said that he is feeling great and was even out partying two days after the procedure.